Real Estate Terminology

 Australian real estate terminology

 We’ve put together a full list of real estate terms and jargon that are commonly used in Australia.
-If you don’t understand a particular term then please call us on 1300 889 743 or enquire online and we will answer your question.
+If you don’t understand a particular term then please call us on 1300 889 743 or complete our free assessment form and we will answer your question.

 Abrogate: To repeal, annul or set aside.